 There’s always room at the table.”

 This story was submitted to Love What Matters by Alexandra Davis.
-You can follow their journey as it develops on Instagram, Facebook, and their website.
+You can follow their journey as it develops on Instagram and Facebook.
 Do you have a similar experience?
 We’d like to hear your important journey.
 Submit your own story here.
 Be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more stories like this: